Satyendra Nath Bose: Dhaka

 After his stay in Europe, Bose returned to Dhaka in 1926.
 He did not have a doctorate, and so ordinarily, under the prevailing regulations, he would not be qualified for the post of Professor he applied for, but Einstein recommended him.
 He was then made Head of the Department of Physics at Dhaka University.
-He continued guiding and teaching at Dhaka University.
+He continued guiding and teaching at Dhaka University and was the Dean of the Faculty of Science there until 1945.

 Bose designed equipment himself for an X-ray crystallography laboratory.
 He set up laboratories and libraries to make the department a center of research in X-ray spectroscopy, X-ray diffraction, magnetic properties of matter, optical spectroscopy, wireless, and unified field theories.
 He also published an equation of state for real gases with Meghnad Saha.
-He was also the Dean of the Faculty of Science at Dhaka University until 1945.

 Calcutta

 When the partition of India became imminent (1947), he returned to Calcutta (now known as Kolkata) and taught there until 1956.
-He insisted every student design his own equipment using local materials and local technicians.
+He insisted every student design their own equipment using local materials and local technicians.
 He was made professor emeritus on his retirement.
 He then became Vice-Chancellor of Visva-Bharati University in Santiniketan.
 He returned to the University of Calcutta to continue research in nuclear physics and complete earlier works in organic chemistry.
 In subsequent years, he worked in applied research such as extraction of helium in hot springs of Bakreshwar.

 Other fields

-Apart from physics, he did some research in biotechnology and literature (Bengali and English).
-He made deep studies in chemistry, geology, zoology, anthropology, engineering and other sciences.
+Apart from physics, he did research in biotechnology and literature (Bengali and English).
+He made studies in chemistry, geology, zoology, anthropology, engineering and other sciences.
 Being Bengali, he devoted significant time to promoting Bengali as a teaching language, translating scientific papers into it, and promoting the development of the region.